 Perfusionists use heart-lung machines and other technologies to maintain the health of patients during heart surgery and other medical procedures, working with and under the direction of anesthesiologists and surgeons.

-The Cleveland Clinic Heart & Vascular Institute offers a post-baccalaureate, certificate-based Cardiovascular Perfusion program.
+The Cleveland Clinic Heart, Vascular & Thoracic Institute offers a post-baccalaureate, certificate-based Cardiovascular Perfusion program.
 The program is not affiliated with an academic institution at this time.
 Students successfully completing the program are eligible to become certified by the American Board of Cardiovascular Perfusion.
 (Note: Some states require perfusionists to be licensed.)

 Cleveland Clinic’s mission is to provide better care of the sick, investigation into their problems, and further education of those who serve.

-The mission of the Cardiovascular Perfusion Program is to develop highly trained, professional perfusionists capable of successfully performing clinical perfusion techniques to meet the specialized needs of Cleveland Clinic’s Heart & Vascular Institute; perform clinical research to advance the field of perfusion; and to contribute to the education of others.
+The mission of the Cardiovascular Perfusion Program is to develop highly trained, professional perfusionists capable of successfully performing clinical perfusion techniques to meet the specialized needs of Cleveland Clinic’s Heart, Vascular & Thoracic Institute; perform clinical research to advance the field of perfusion; and to contribute to the education of others.